-The views from the top were exactly what we had wanted.
+The views from the top of Olomana were exactly what we had wanted.
 Since we were on the highest peak, we had excellent 360 views of the Ko’olau Ridge and the Windward side of Oahu, including our home somewhere down there.
 It was such a clear day that we were also able to see Molokai and Maui in the distance.
 From our high perch, we also enjoyed closer views of the second and third peaks.
 They were further away and much lower than I had expected.
 This mountain has always fascinated me, as the views from each direction come across differently.
 From some angles, the 3 peaks sometimes appear closer, farther apart, higher, or steeper than they actually are.
 Now having seen them from this angle, they still fascinate me just as much.
 Not in the “I want to hike all of them” way, it just brings out my appreciation for the unique beauty and wonder of God’s creation.

 Facing Makapu’u and the Southeast side of Oahu, with Molokai and Maui in the distance.

 We sat there in the sunshine, eating snacks and enjoying the view, and mentally preparing ourselves for the hike back.
 Going up is physically strenuous, but going down is technical and dangerous.
 For whatever reason, going down the last bit that had been the most challenging for me while hiking up wasn’t quite as difficult this time.
 I took it from a slightly different approach and made it down safely.
 The only part I needed help from Curtis was when descending the large boulder.
 He went ahead of me and told me where to put my feet so I wouldn’t have to look down, and I greatly appreciate him for that.
 After that, I was able to descend all the other rope sections on my own and without instruction — I’m improving!
 Once passed all the ropes, the rest of our hike went by quickly.
 One more exciting hike checked off our list!